Cragfont

 Cragfont (or Cragfont State Historic Site) is a state historic site and historic house located in Castalian Springs, Sumner County, Tennessee.
 It was the home of Revolutionary War protagonist and Middle Tennessee pioneer General James Winchester.

 History

-Construction was started in 1798 and completed in 1802 by artisans from James' home state of Maryland.
+Construction was started in 1798 and completed in 1802 by artisans from James's home state of Maryland.
 During the time, Cragfont was the finest mansion on the Tennessee frontier and typified the grandeur and style of the best architecture of the late Georgian period.
 Named Cragfont because it stood on a rocky bluff with a spring at its base, the house is furnished with Federal antiques, some of which are original to the Winchester family.
 The basement of the house features an authentic weaving room.